-Dr James Hanson is an academic in the School of Business at UNSW, Canberra.
+Dr James Hanson is Deputy Head of School Education (Courses) in the School of Business at UNSW, Canberra.

 Professional and Teaching Experience